-Are national parks and reserves safe?
+Are national parks and reserves safe in Guatemala?

 For the most part, Guatemala’s national parks and reserves are safe.
 Larger animals like jaguars keep clear of people.
 Snakes and spiders can be dangerous and present, but if you're smart about where you walk you should be fine.
 Stay on trails and be careful around piles of leaves or rocks.